-After the distribution, FOX expects to incur nonrecurring expenditures consisting primarily of employee-related costs, costs to establish certain standalone functions, broadcast and information technology systems and other transaction-related costs.
-Additionally, FOX's management expects to incur recurring costs as a result of becoming a standalone public company, for transition services and from establishing or expanding the corporate support for its business, including shared services (advertising, affiliate and digital), information technology, human resources, treasury, tax, risk management, accounting and financial reporting, investor relations, governance, legal, procurement and other services.
-FOX's expected standalone results will also include additional incremental operating costs related to company-wide shared services, including shared technology platforms.
+After the distribution, FOX expects to incur nonrecurring expenditures consisting primarily of employeerelated costs, costs to establish certain standalone functions, broadcast and information technology systems and other transaction-related costs.
+In addition, these combined financial statements of FOX include allocations of existing 21CF overhead and shared services costs in accordance with SEC guidance.
+We expect FOX's cost structure to be different than these allocations when FOX becomes an independent, publicly traded company.
+For example, 21CF currently provides many corporate functions including, but not limited to, finance, legal, insurance, information technology, compliance and human resources management activities, among others.
+FOX's management expects to incur recurring costs as a result of becoming a standalone, publicly traded company, for transition services and from establishing or expanding the corporate and operational support for its business, including shared services (advertising, affiliate and shared technology platforms), information technology, human resources, treasury, tax, risk management, accounting and financial reporting, investor relations, governance, legal, procurement and other services.